dylanmc/CryptoBook/src/01_intro.rst

     guessing the right one.

-3. how much more secure would it be to have weird symbols (Greek letters or Egyption heiroglyphics), instead of letters, for the cyphertext in a Caesar's cipher?
+3. how much more secure would it be to have weird symbols (Greek letters or Egyptian hieroglyphics), instead of letters, for the ciphertext in a Caesar cipher?
 Explain your answer.

 .. index:: ! key distribution
 4. *key distribution* is the challenge of getting the secret key to your friend.
 One way to distribute a key would be to include it in some hidden way in the message.
-Come up with a few ways you could do this with the Ceasar Cipher.
+Come up with a few ways you could do this with the Caesar Cipher.
 Another way would be to agree on a shared key when in the same room as your friend.
 What are some of the advantages and disadvantages of these two approaches?